Digitalization of National Rail Infrastructure

 The engagement with Cisco equips Network Rail with the data, connectivity, and deployment details to accelerate the rollout of targeted, transformational use cases.
 It enables Network Rail to deliver a broad range of upgrades, meeting many different criteria, from cost savings to passenger safety to environmental monitoring.

 There is great diversity in the multiple use cases.
-For example: camera-based asset identification and tagging helps to ensure no maintenance equipment is left trackside; sensors can detect and monitor ground stability, moisture content, and temperature to assess the risk of landslides; temperature and humidity sensors help predict slippery platforms and provide suitable warning and remedial actions; lone passengers can be monitored remotely to verify their safety and security; or swift detection of suspicious packages or trespassers provides a means of addressing delay-prone situations as soon as they occur.
+For example: camera-based asset identification and tagging help to ensure no maintenance equipment is left trackside; sensors can detect and monitor ground stability, moisture content, and temperature to assess the risk of landslides; temperature and humidity sensors help predict slippery platforms and provide suitable warning and remedial actions; lone passengers can be monitored remotely to verify their safety and security; or swift detection of suspicious packages or trespassers provides a means of addressing delay-prone situations as soon as they occur.

 Together, these targeted improvements demonstrate a commitment to creating a safer, more efficient, punctual, and pleasant rail experience for U.K. travelers.
 They enable Network Rail to present itself as an innovative, forward-facing organization.